 When you think of iconic sports cars, Porsche is up there with the Ferraris and Lamborghinis of the world, but you might not really appreciate just how popular the German automaker really is.

 After struggling to stay afloat during the 90s, Porsche transformed itself into a multi-billion dollar company providing a range of different vehicles to a varied customer base.
 It's this wide range - including luxury sports cars, sedans and four-wheel drives - and the continued evolution of the company's business practices that saw it become not only a leader in automobile manufacturing but achieve record-breaking sales, with over 246,000 Porsches sold in 2017 alone.

-Record sales mean record profits, and according to a study by CBNC Porsche earned more than US$4.82 billion before taxes in 2017, equating to an astonishing US$153 a second.
+Record sales mean record profits, and according to a study by CBNC Porsche made more than US$4.82 billion in profit before taxes in 2017, equating to an astonishing US$153 a second.

 Not bad for a company that almost went bankrupt a few decades ago.